Steve Lillywhite: 1980s

 In February 1980, the Psychedelic Furs' self-titled debut album was released, produced by Lillywhite.
-He also produced Peter Gabriel's critically acclaimed third solo album Peter Gabriel (also known as III or Melt), which was released in May 1980 and topped the UK album chart.
+He also produced Peter Gabriel's critically acclaimed third solo album, Peter Gabriel (also known as III or Melt), which was released in May 1980 and topped the UK album chart.
 It established Gabriel as "one of rock's most ambitious, innovative musicians" and "raised considerably" Lillywhite's profile.
-During the recording of the album, he pioneered (with Gabriel and engineer Hugh Padgham) the gated reverb drum sound which became a hallmark of Phil Collins' solo career.
+During the recording of the album, he pioneered (with Gabriel and engineer Hugh Padgham) the gated reverb drum sound, which became a hallmark of Phil Collins' solo career.
 Later in the year, Boy, the debut album of U2, was released, produced by Lillywhite.
-Lillywhite's collaboration with U2 continued with the albums October and War.
+Lillywhite's collaboration with U2 continued with the albums October, War, and The Joshua Tree.
 He moved on to produce work by Bruce Foxton (of the Jam), Big Country, XTC, the Chameleons, Toyah, Talking Heads, Eddie and the Hot Rods, Morrissey, the Rolling Stones, and the Shine album by ABBA vocalist Anni-Frid Lyngstad.
 Lillywhite was also hired by Rush to produce their 1984 album Grace Under Pressure, but much to their frustration, withdrew from the project to work with Simple Minds.
 Alex Lifeson, Geddy Lee, and Neil Peart referred to Lillywhite as a man not of his word for not following through on what had already been scheduled.

 In 1987, Lillywhite worked with the Pogues, producing "Fairytale of New York".
 His wife, Kirsty MacColl, provided the lead female vocal for the song, which became the band's biggest hit.
-The single narrowly missed being the UK Christmas number one single, but was still one of the biggest selling records that year, and has frequently returned to the holiday charts.
+The single narrowly missed being the UK Christmas number one single, but was still one of the biggest-selling records that year, and has frequently returned to the holiday charts.
 MacColl also provided additional vocals during Lillywhite's production of Talking Heads' final album, 1988's Naked.

 The song "Cotton Fields", from the Pogues' 1989 album Peace and Love (also produced by Lillywhite), includes a reference to "Steve Lillywhite's drunken mix".

 1990s

-During the 1990s, Lillywhite produced the multi platinum albums Under the Table and Dreaming, Crash, and Before These Crowded Streets by the Dave Matthews Band.
-In 1991, he continued to produce Morrissey and co-produced songs from U2's Achtung Baby, working alongside Brian Eno, Daniel Lanois and Flood.
-That same year he returned to Dublin to produce Engine Alley's debut album entitled A Sonic Holiday, and Kirsty MacColl again provided additional vocals, this time for the single "Song for Someone".
+During the 1990s, Lillywhite produced the multi-platinum albums Under the Table and Dreaming, Crash, and Before These Crowded Streets by the Dave Matthews Band.
+In 1991, he continued to produce Morrissey and co-produced songs from U2's Achtung Baby, working alongside Brian Eno, Daniel Lanois, and Flood.
+That same year, he returned to Dublin to produce Engine Alley's debut album entitled A Sonic Holiday, and Kirsty MacColl again provided additional vocals, this time for the single "Song for Someone".
 He also produced Travis' debut album and the debut (and only) album by The La's.
 In 1996, he produced Phish's Billy Breathes, and he returned to produce Joy in 2009.

 Lillywhite was featured as the subject for a BBC Radio 1 documentary series on record producers.
 In 1999, he produced the US band Guster's Lost and Gone Forever.